 The Louis and Bessie Stein Family Fellowship

-The Office of International Programs is pleased to announce the Louis and Bessie Stein Family Fellowship for Exchanges with Israeli Universities.
-Information about awards during academic year 2019-2020 will be available in early 2019.
+The Drexel Global office is pleased to announce the Louis and Bessie Stein Family Fellowship for Exchanges with Israeli Universities competition for activities in Academic Year 2023-2024.

 Among the main purposes of the Fellowship are: